Caske2000/Armor-Plus/README.md

 Commutable Armor is this cool mod which adds in a special type of armor: Customizable Armor.
 Some customizabilities are the Auto-Feeder, Death Protection and Bad Potion Remover.
 This all comes at a price of course: Redstone Flux.

-PS: Keep in mind that this mod is this in active development, so if there is anything you don't like, just leave me a message on the MinecraftForum (or another medium)
+PS: Keep in mind that this mod is this in active development, so if there is anything you don't like or want to see added, just leave me a message on the MinecraftForum (or another medium)

 ##Links
 - [Minecraft Forum Thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/2645916-commutable-armor-mod-v0-1-1)